nkc-137/Grain-Growth-Model/README.md

 The simulations take time depending upon the parameters given in Input_Data.txt.
 After every 1000 time steps a statement appears on the command line saying that so and so number of time steps are finished, just to make sure that the code is running.

 ## What to do next?
-All the data obtained during simulations is contained in a folder called 'your_data' in the form of .dat files.
-At the end of simulation a file called details.txt is created in the same folder which contains the time taken by the program to run in seconds, minutes and hours.
+Check out the folder called 'your_data' because all the data obtained during simulations is contained in that folder in the form of .dat files.
+At the end of simulation a file called details.txt is also created in the same folder which contains the time taken by the program to run in seconds, minutes and hours.